 Never put batteries in your mouth.
 If a battery is swallowed, call the battery ingestion hotline printed on the back of each pack of batteries immediately.

 Hearing Aids We Carry

 Dr. Gilmore has been in the hearing aid industry for over 20 years and have the experience and knowledge to select hearing aids worth their claims.
-We’re proud to offer only the highest quality hearing aids available today and currently carry hearing aids from the following manufacturers.
-Click on any of the hearing aid brands listed below to learn more about their specific product offerings.
+We’re proud to offer only the highest quality hearing aids available today and currently carry hearing aids from the above manufacturers.

 You’ve got nothing to lose by treating your loss.
 Every pair of hearing aids we offer comes with a money-back guarantee.
 We want you to be completely satisfied with your results, and give you a risk-free trial period to test them out in a variety of situations and environments.